Krupuk: Thailand

+An assortment of Patani Malay–style keropok for sale at a market in Pattani, southern Thailand.

 In the southern Thai provinces of Pattani, Yala and Narathiwat, fish crackers are locally known as keropok or krue po (กรือโป๊ะ).
 The product is traditionally associated with the Thai Malays and is produced primarily in coastal fishing communities.
 Similar to Malaysian keropok, it is made either as a chewy form (keropok lekor) or as dried slices (keropok keping) that can later be deep-fried.
 Preparation typically involves combining minced fish with flour, shaping the mixture into cylinders, boiling until firm and slicing.
 The product is distributed both as a common snack and as a regional speciality, with more than 200 small-scale producers active in the area.

 Philippines

 Tahong chips (mussel crackers), also known as tahong kropek, a regional variety of Filipino kropek made from mussels.

 In the Philippines, the snack is more commonly known as kropek or kropeck.
 It is sometimes marketed in English as "fish crackers" or "prawn crackers", and less frequently compared with chicharrón, though the latter usually refers to fried pork or fish skin.
 While some commercially available vegetarian snacks made from tapioca starch or green peas resemble kropek, they are typically considered distinct products despite their similarities.
 Kropek is widely sold in small portions at neighbourhood sari-sari stores, as well as in larger bags at supermarkets and convenience shops.

 Kropek is typically served as a light snack or appetiser, often accompanied by a vinegar and chilli dipping sauce, and is also consumed during social occasions or as a side dish with meals.
 Numerous local brands produce different varieties, among them La La Fish Crackers and Oishi, the latter being a Philippines-based snack food company that has expanded across Asia and become one of the region's major producers of prawn and fish crackers.